This article explains X-Plane’s version numbering schemes, patching and beta programs.

 A beta is unfinished software; the purpose of the X-Plane public beta program is to allow us to find bugs that do not appear on our development computers, to test X-Plane on a very wide range of hardware, and to give third party developers and authors a chance to test compatibility and report bugs.

-If you develop a third party add-on for X-Plane, you definitely should participate in the beta program; it is much easier for us to fix third-party compatibility bugs if they are reported early in beta.
+If you develop a 3rd party add-on for X-Plane, you definitely should participate in the beta program; it is much easier for us to fix 3rd party compatibility bugs if they are reported early in beta or even in alpha.

 If you are simply a user, you may want to avoid betas, as they sometimes crash or have serious problems.
 We do not release betas with known crash bugs, but often serious bugs are specific to hardware we do not have.